 Hotel owner Frank Bering noticed her while working at the Doll House in Palm Springs, California.
 It was here that she developed her trademark sultry purr – having decided to compete with the noisy crowd with subtlety rather than volume.
 Beringin offered her a gig at The Buttery Room, a nightclub in the Ambassador Hotel East in Chicago.
 There, she was noticed by bandleader Benny Goodman.

-According to Lee, “Benny’s then-fiancée, Lady Alice Duckworth, came into The Buttery, and she was very impressed.
+According to Peggy Lee: “Benny’s then-fiancée, Lady Alice Duckworth, came into The Buttery, and she was very impressed.
 So the next evening she brought Benny in, because they were looking for a replacement for Helen Forrest.
 And although I didn’t know, I was it.
 He was looking at me strangely, I thought, but it was just his preoccupied way of looking.
 I thought that he didn’t like me at first, but it just was that he was preoccupied with what he was hearing.”
 She joined his band in 1941 and stayed for two years.

 In 1942 Lee had her first No. 1 hit, “Somebody Else Is Taking My Place”, followed by 1943’s “Why Don’t You Do Right?”, which sold over a million copies and made her famous.
 She sang with Goodman’s orchestra in two 1943 films, Stage Door Canteen and The Powers Girl.